Kush3-14/EduQuizApp/README.md

 ## Functionalities:
-Below is an overview of the functionalities available in this game:
+Here's an overview of the game's features:

 #### 1. Start Quiz:
 - To begin playing the quiz game, simply initiate the quiz by selecting the start option.